Jordankwek/StudyFi/README.md

 > Before the user gets to use the messaging function, they have to either login or register an account.
 During the registration, they have to make sure that their passwords are more than 6 characters long, password and confirm password must match, and email must be in the correct format.
 After registering, they will be able to message all the users who registered in the studyFi app as well.
 They enter their text message in the text box and click on the send button on the right side of it to send the message

 - Inapp google search bar

+- Motivational Quote
+> A randomly selected Motivational Quote taken from an API will be occasionally sent out to the user from the app around a four-hour interval.

 ## Roles and contributions of each members